-Inozyme Pharma, Inc. (the "Company") is a clinical-stage rare disease biopharmaceutical company developing novel therapeutics for the treatment of rare diseases impacting the vasculature, soft tissue, bone health and skeleton, blood vessel function.
+Inozyme Pharma, Inc. (the "Company") is a clinical-stage biopharmaceutical company developing novel therapeutics for rare diseases impacting bone health and blood vessel function.

 Through the Company's in-depth understanding of a key biological pathway, the PPi-Adenosine Pathway, the Company is pursuing the development of therapeutics that address pathologic mineralization and intimal proliferation, or smooth muscle cell overgrowth that leads to narrowing and the obstruction of blood vessels, to improve the underlying causes of these debilitating diseases.
 The ENPP1 enzyme is central to this pathway and generates plasma pyrophosphate ("PPi") and adenosine.
-It is well established that low levels of plasma pyrophosphate ("PPi") drive pathologic mineralization and low levels of adenosine drive intimal proliferation in a number of rare diseases.
+It is well established that low levels of plasma pyrophosphate PPi drive pathologic mineralization and low levels of adenosine drive intimal proliferation in a number of rare diseases.
 Disruptions in this pathway impact the levels of these molecules, leading to severe musculoskeletal, cardiovascular, and neurological conditions, including ENPP1 Deficiency, ABCC6 Deficiency, calciphylaxis, and ossification of the posterior longitudinal ligament ("OPLL").
-The Company is initially focused on developing a novel therapy for diseases characterized by pathological calcification pathologic mineralization and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.
+The Company is initially focused on developing a novel therapy for diseases characterized by pathologic mineralization and intimal proliferation, including ENPP1 Deficiency and ABCC6 Deficiency as well as calciphylaxis.

-The Company's lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, ENPP1 fusion protein that is designed to cleave extracellular adenosine triphosphate to generate plasma increase PPi and adenosine, monophosphate, which can be processed enabling the potential treatment of multiple diseases caused by deficiencies in these molecules.
-By targeting the PPi-Adenosine Pathway, INZ-701 aims to phosphate correct pathologic mineralization and adenosine.
-This process is central to intimal proliferation, addressing the regulation of calcium deposition throughout the body significant morbidity and is further associated with the inhibition of intimal proliferation, mortality in these devastating diseases.
+The Company's lead product candidate, INZ-701, is a soluble, recombinant, or genetically engineered, ENPP1 fusion protein that is designed to increase PPi and adenosine, enabling the potential treatment of multiple diseases caused by deficiencies in these molecules.
+By targeting the PPi-Adenosine Pathway, INZ-701 aims to correct pathologic mineralization and intimal proliferation, addressing the significant morbidity and mortality in these devastating diseases.